Indushekhar/beginner_tutorials/README.md

 # Overview

-This project is basic implementation of a Subsciber and Publsiher node in ROS.
+This project is basic implementation of a Subscriber and Publisher node in ROS.